jjmiranda8/DataStructures/README.md

 # Data Structures and Algorithms

-This repository will serve as a catalog for the data Structures and algorithms that I practice for coding.
+This repository will serve as a catalog for the data structures and algorithms that I practice for coding.
 I didn't major in Computer Science and have heard from multiple sources that this tends to be a weakness for people coming from a non-compsci background.
 I've automated creating a prompt, main, and test file